HorizenOfficial/horizen-docs/docs/2-migration/06-migration-check.md

 ### Instructions:

-1. Execute the dumps with the procedure already [described here](./04-dump-execution.md)**
+1. Execute the dumps with the procedure already [described here](./04-dump-execution.md)

-2. Download the git repo [https://github.com/HorizenOfficial/horizen-migration-check] and follow the README instructions to recalculate the hash from the dumps and compare it with the on-chain one.
+2. Download the Github repository [horizen-migration-check](https://github.com/HorizenOfficial/horizen-migration-check) and follow the README instructions to recalculate the hash from the dumps and compare it with the on-chain one.